Appendix B - Probe Routines

 Subprogram Timing Analysis

-The versions of PR$ENT, PR$EXI, SB$ENT and SB$EXI supplied with plusFORT include calls to routines which measure the time spent in each subprogram, and, at the end of the run, produce a histogram showing the subprograms which take most time.
+The versions of SPAG_PR_ENT, SPAG_PR_EXI, SPAG_SB_ENT and SPAG_SB_EXI supplied with plusFORT include calls to routines which measure the time spent in each subprogram, and, at the end of the run, produce a histogram showing the subprograms which take most time.
 These routines are:

 initialises the timing sub-system.